HannahPeuckmann/spam_classification/README.md

-# Spam Klassifikator
+# spam classifier

-Das Projekt implementiert einen binären Klassifikator für spam und ham.
+The project implements a binary classifier for spam and ham.

-# Voraussetzungen (Ubuntu)
+# Requirements (Ubuntu)

 * Python 3.6.9

-# Nutzung
+# Usage

-`$ python3 main.py --data KORPUS_DIRECTORY KORPUS_SPLIT_DIRECTORY`
+`$ python3 main.py --data CORPUS_DIRECTORY CORPUS_SPLIT_DIRECTORY`

-*KORPUS_DIRECTORY* Pfad zu einer Datei welche die sechs unziped Dateien des Enron Email Dataset enthält.
+*CORPUS_DIRECTORY* Path to a directory that contains the six unziped files of the Enron Email Dataset.

-*KORPUS_SPLIT_DIRECTORY* Datei in der die .csv-Dokumente für train, validate und test gespeichert werden.
+*CORPUS_SPLIT_DIRECTORY* Directory to save the .csv-files for train, validate and test.

-`$ python3 main.py --train KORPUS_CSV CLASS_FEATURE_CVS SINGLE_MAIL_FEATURE_CSV`
+`$ python3 main.py --train CORPUS_CSV CLASS_FEATURE_CVS SINGLE_MAIL_FEATURE_CSV`

-*KORPUS_CSV* Pfad zu einem .csv-Dokument welches alle Dateipfade der Mails enthält, auf denen trainiert werden soll.
+*CORPUS_CSV* Path to a .csv-file that contains all paths of the mails the classifier is to be trained on.

-*CLASS_FEATURE_FILE* .csv-Dokument in dem die aggregierten features der Klassen gespeichert werden soll.
+*CLASS_FEATURE_FILE* .csv-file to save the aggregated features of the two classes.

-*SINGLE_MAIL_FEATURE_FILE* .csv-Dokument in dem die features pro Mail gespeichert werden.
+*SINGLE_MAIL_FEATURE_FILE* .csv-file to save the features of each single mail.

 `$ python3 main.py --predict CLASS_FEATURE_CSV MAIL_FILE`

-*CLASS_FEATURE_FILE* Dateipfad zu der bei --train erstellten .csv-Dokument, welches die aggregierten features enthält.
+*CLASS_FEATURE_CSV* Path to the .csv-file that holds the aggregated featurs that was created by --train.

-*MAIL_FILE* Dateipfad einer Mail in txt Format, für die eine Vorhersage getroffen wird.
+*MAIL_FILE* Path to the mail a prediction should be made for.
+The mail needs to be a txt-file.

-`$ python3 main.py --evaluate CLASS_FEATURE_CSV TEST_KORPUS_CSV PREDICTIONS.CSV`
+`$ python3 main.py --evaluate CLASS_FEATURE_CSV TEST_CORPUS_CSV PREDICTIONS.CSV`

-*CLASS_FEATURE_CSV* Dateipfad zu der bei --train erstellten .csv-Dokument, welches die aggregierten features enthält.
+*CLASS_FEATURE_CSV* Path to the .csv-file that holds the aggregated featurs that was created by --train.

-*TEST_KORPUS_CSV* Dateipfad zu einem .csv-Dokument welches alle Dateipfade der Mails enthält für die der Klassififzierer evaluiert werden soll.
+*TEST_CORPUS_CSV* Path to a .csv-file that holds the paths of the mails that should be classified.

-# Korpus
+# Corpus

-Der genutzte Korpus ist der [Enron Email Dataset](http://www2.aueb.gr/users/ion/data/enron-spam/)
+The corpus used is the [Enron Email Dataset](http://www2.aueb.gr/users/ion/data/enron-spam/)

-# Testdaten erstellen
+# Creatingt the testdata

-Zum Erstellen der Testdaten, das Aufteilen des Korpus, kann der Modus --data verwendet werden.
-Es werden fünf csv-Dokumente erstellt, 'train.csv', 'test.csv', 'val.csv', 'all_ham.csv' und 'all_spam.csv' welche die Dateipfade der zugehörigen Mails enthalten.
+To split the corpus the mode --data can be used.
+Five csv-files are created, 'train.csv', 'test.csv', 'val.csv', 'all_ham.csv' und 'all_spam.csv' which holds the paths to the associated mails.

-# Beispielaufruf
+# Sample calls

-`$ Python3 main.py --data Enron_spam_sorpus Split_Data`
+`$ Python3 main.py --data Enron_spam_corpus Split_Data`

 `$ Python3 main.py --train Split_Data/train.csv Data/class_features.csv Data/single_features.csv`